dotnet/designs/accepted/2021/System.Diagnostics/Metrics-Design.md

     /// <summary>
     /// The histogram is a non-observable Instrument that can be used to report arbitrary values
     /// that are likely to be statistically meaningful.
-It is intended for statistics such
+It is intended for statistics such as the request duration.
     /// e.g. the request duration.
     /// </summary>
     public sealed class Histogram<T> : Instrument<T> where T : unmanaged